-- Support and inform municipalities on setting the stage for smart, multi-modal development in our areas planned for growth, and protection of our rural planning area, through plan and bylaw assistance, participation in the Act 250 Next 50 Years Committee, brownfields assessments, etc. - 2.
+- 1. Support and inform municipalities on setting the stage for smart, multi-modal development in our areas planned for growth, and protection of our rural planning area, through plan and bylaw assistance, participation in the Act 250 Next 50 Years Committee, brownfields assessments, etc. - 2.
 Invest in our transportation system by maintaining our existing transportation system, addressing safety and localized congestion issues on our roadways and investing in Intelligent Transportation Systems to facilitate traffic flows on our arterials and minimize the need for major roadway expansion projects; and supporting our areas planned for growth by expanding bike and pedestrian infrastructure, improving transit services, investing in and supporting Transportation Demand Management partners and programs such as Green Mountain Transit, Chittenden Area Transportation Management Association, CarShare, Local Motion and NeighborRides. - 3.
-Assist and inform municipalities with research and technical assistance to support housing development in our areas planned for growth, and continue participation in the Building Homes Together campaign. - 4.
-Assist and inform municipalities on enhanced energy planning for the heating, electricity and transportation sectors including a shift away from gas/diesel vehicles to electric or other nonfossil fuel transportation options. - 5.
-Assist the State and municipalities in implementation of the Lake Champlain Total Maximum Daily Load and other water quality improvement efforts through participation in the Tactical Basin Plans, Municipal Road General Permit assistance, Regional Stormwater Education Partnership/Rethink Runoff, etc. - 6.
+Assist and inform municipalities with research and technical assistance to support housing development in our areas planned for growth, and continue participation in the Building Homes Together campaign. - Assist and inform municipalities on enhanced energy planning for the heating, electricity and transportation sectors including a shift away from gas/diesel vehicles to electric or other nonfossil fuel transportation options. - Assist the State and municipalities in implementation of the Lake Champlain Total Maximum Daily Load and other water quality improvement efforts through participation in the Tactical Basin Plans, Municipal Road General Permit assistance, Regional Stormwater Education Partnership/Rethink Runoff, etc. - 6.
 Assist municipalities and the state in emergency management planning through implementation of the All Hazards Mitigation Plan, Local Emergency Planning Committee coordination, Local Emergency Operation Plan assistance, regional dispatch support, etc. - 7.
-Support municipal efforts to support population health by continuing coordination with the University of Vermont Medical Center, United Way of Northwest Vermont, Chittenden Prevention Network, and the Vermont Department of Health. - 8.
-Monitor the advancement of autonomous vehicles and work with the state, municipalities, and other partners on preparations for this technology. - 9.
+Support local and regional municipal efforts to improve support population health by continuing coordination with partners such as the University of Vermont Medical Center, United Way of Northwest Vermont, Chittenden Prevention Network, and the Vermont Department of Health, and the Chittenden County Opioid Alliance. - 8.
+Monitor the advancement of autonomous vehicles and work with the state, municipalities, and other partners on preparations for this technology to ensure the ECOS goals are met. - 9.
 Continue annual coordination with our municipalities and partners to monitor and report on progress toward our shared goals through the ECOS Annual Report, ECOS Scorecard and annual performance reports to our municipalities and state funding agencies. - 10.
 Monitor our shifting demographics and support workforce development by focusing on these top actions and continuing coordination with GBIC.